 Another unique area is to head behind the falls.
 You’ll need to straddle between rock and branches.
 It’s quite the adventure but well worth the effort.
 Prepare to get drenched from the waterfall’s pressure.

 While weasel poop coffee is one of the souvenirs to buy in Vietnam, for us it was sad to see the civets (not officially weasels) in their cages.
 Many of the civets were distressed in their cages as they roamed back and forth in them.
 The civets are force-fed coffee cherries so they can defecate the coffee.

 Similarly to yesterday’s city tour, it’s best to schedule the tour online.
 Tours start at $55 USD.

 If you have additional time during your after your 3 days in Dalat itinerary, check out these other things to do in Dalat.

 What – a pink Catholic church?!
 Check out this Instagram worthy spot and also take a walk around their gardens.

 Langbiang Mountain (Núi Langbiang) is the perfect place to hiking spot in Dalat.
 The round trip trek to takes 3-4 hours, or you can take a Jeep to the peak of the mountain.
+We didn’t get a chance to visit here but it’s on a bucket list.
 Don’t forget to take a photo of the giant Langbiang sign.